-Originating from monthly pop-up pierogi nights in Pittsburgh's East End, Apteka is one of Pittsburgh's most impressive pierogi restaurants.
-Inside you'll find a celebrated Central and Eastern European menu that centers on the pierogi that made it famous.
+Originating from monthly pop-up pierogi nights in Pittsburgh's East End, Apteka is one of Pittsburgh's most celebrated pierogi restaurants, and was named one of the best restaurants in America in 2022.
+Inside, you'll find a celebrated Central and Eastern European menu that centers around the pierogi that made it famous.
 Plus, Apteka is fully vegan so everyone can enjoy this culinary delight!

 Those looking for a traditional pierogi experience, look no further than St. Mary's!
 Each Friday morning from Labor Day to Memorial Day, volunteers fill the church to perfectly craft handmade pierogies.
 From peeling the potatoes to baking the fillings, these pierogies are created by hand and are available for take-out on Fridays.

 Schedule found here.